hxddad/york-swe-edge/docs/courses/3rd-year.md

 # Third year
-Note this page is still unfinished, as I'm currently taking 3rd Year classes.
+Note this page is still unfinished!
+As of April 2025, I'm currently taking my 3rd year classes for the winter semester.
+Below are some 3rd year courses I finished in the past.

 ---